Skip to content

 For this reason, XMTP supports remote attachments.

-Does XMTP support message attachments?
+Does XMTP support message deletion and editing?

 Not currently.
 However, Ephemera is exploring ways to support message deletion and editing.